-The FHA streamline refinance allows borrowers to reduce their rate with no paystubs, no W2s, and no appraisal.
-But is an FHA streamline possible while simultaneously removing a borrower from the loan?
+The FHA streamline refinance allows borrowers to reduce their rate with no pay stubs, no W2s, and no appraisal.
+But is an FHA streamline possible while simultaneously removing a borrower from the home loan?

-For instance, what if you had gone through a divorce since you purchased your home.
+For instance, what if you’ve gone through a divorce since you purchased your home?
 Or, you bought a home with a friend or relative who now wants to be removed from the loan.
-Worse yet, your spouse passed away recently.
+Worse yet, what if your spouse passed away recently?

-The short answer is yes, you can remove a borrower while refinancing with an FHA streamline.
+The short answer is yes, you can remove a borrower from your current FHA loan while refinancing with an FHA streamline.
 However, you’ll need to meet some guidelines to make it happen.

-There are two types of FHA streamline refinances: those that require re-qualification of income, and those that do not.
+If you have a loan backed by the Federal Housing Administration, there are two FHA streamline refinance options: those that require re-qualification of income, and those that do not.

-A standard FHA streamline in which no borrowers are removed does not require the applicant to prove current income.
+A standard FHA streamline refinance in which no borrowers are removed does not require the applicant to prove current income to get a new loan.
+This type of refinance might not even require a credit check!
 However, that’s not always the case when a borrower is removed.

-The household income can change when a borrower is removed.
-The remaining borrower must re-qualify if he or she has not made payments alone for at least six months.
-More specific circumstances that require income re-qualification are as follows.
+The household income can change when a borrower is removed and your mortgage lender will want to know that you’re still able to repay the loan balance.
+The remaining borrower must re-qualify if he or she has not made payments alone on the current mortgage for at least six months.
+More specific circumstances that require income re-qualification for a mortgage refinance are as follows:

 - You assumed the FHA loan less than six months ago.

-- You otherwise acquired the home and FHA loan less than six months ago, but it was not considered a sale, such as in the cases of divorce or death of a co-borrower.
+- You otherwise acquired the home and FHA loan less than six months ago, but it was not considered a sale.
+This happens in cases of divorce or the death of a co-borrower.

 In these cases, removing a borrower from the loan and title are allowed, but the remaining borrower must prove they can still afford the payment.

 You can remove a borrower without submitting income documentation to re-qualify.
-In general, you must remove the borrower from the title and prove you have made at least six payments from your own funds, without the help of the removed borrower.
+In general, you must remove the borrower from the title and show your payment history to prove you have made at least six monthly payments from your own funds, without the help of the removed borrower.

-- You assumed the home and FHA loan more than six months ago, and can document all payments from your own funds.
+- You assumed the home and FHA loan more than six months ago and can document you made all the monthly mortgage payments from your own funds.

-If you make at least six mortgage payments on your own, you will have an easier qualification process when removing a c0-borrower with the FHA streamline refinance.
+If you make at least six mortgage payments on your own, you will have an easier qualification process when removing a co-borrower with the FHA streamline refinance.

 If you have an FHA loan, an FHA streamline is the quickest way to take advantage of today’s low rates.
-Even if you recently removed a borrower from title, it’s still very possible you will qualify to drop your rate and payment.
+Even if you recently removed a borrower from the title, it’s still very possible you will qualify for a lower interest rate and payment with a new mortgage.